abhishekarya1/DSA-2k23/ll.md

 **Delete middle node**: goto mid node using hare and tortoise, corner case is two node list e.g. `[1, 2]`, mid is `2`, for this when `slow` is on mid and `slow -> next == NULL` set `head -> next == NULL` and return `head`.

+> [!TIP]
+> When performing insertion or deletion operation of a node at Kth position, edge case is always performing operation at `head`.

 ## Rearrangement
 **Check if LL is palindrome**: ([link](https://leetcode.com/problems/palindrome-linked-list)) go to the middle node using rabbit & hare technique, reverse the right half in-place, compare one-by-one till end, reverse later to return to original list.
 - if LL has odd no. of nodes, then list `[1, 2, 3, 2, 1]` will become `[1 -> 2 -> 3 <- 2 <- 1]` with `3 -> NULL` i.e. `3` becomes the common node, we can come from any side and `3` will be its own counterpart and will always be anyways equal to itself.